 We don’t have a lot of A-list celebrities in the livestock industry.
 But we do have Temple Grandin.

 The Colorado State University animal science professor has fundamentally changed the field of animal handling over the course of her 40-year career as an educator and consultant.
 Her animal-friendly, gentler handling designs put emphasis on such things as curved chutes (cattle want to return to where they came from) and solid corral fences (no side distractions).

 Even staunch animal rights advocates like Grandin.
-PETA gave her an award!
+PETA has given her an award!

 Her unique communication skills let her write and talk about autism and her visual way of thinking (like the animals).
 In her work with autism understanding and education, she gives hope to millions of special-needs kids and their parents.
 I can’t tell you how many times I’ve heard a parent of an autistic child say, “Of course we know about Temple Grandin.
 She’s our hero.”